LuckUVeryX/bubudex/README.md

 5. Sort pokemon based on Id and Name
 6. Dark Theme
 7. Remember theme and sort by preferences
+8. Native splash screens with light and dark varients depending on SystemTheme

 ## Packages used